Your guide to the finest needles in town for creative (and permanent) body art.

 Fleecircus, 40A Lorong Mambong Holland Village, Singapore 277695, p.
 9798 9766, e. firstname.lastname@example.org

 Iron Fist Tattoo

-While this mysterious tattoo parlour has no website (or even Facebook), you can grab hold of them via their well-curated Instagram.
+While this mysterious tattoo parlour has no website, you can grab hold of them via their well-curated Instagram.
 Iron Fist Tattoo is run by two uber chill dudes, Khai and Myles, who’ll go all out to make their clients feel at home when paying a visit to their private studio in Joo Chiat – great for anxious first timers!
 They do plenty of neotraditional, illustrative tattoos, mostly in black and grey, and dotwork.
-By appointment only.

 Visual Orgasm Tattoo

-Established since 2005, the team is helmed by tattooist Joseph, who is an expert in realism, oriental and biomech tattoos – read as just about anything avante-garde.
-Along with Joseph and Jen, who started her tattooing journey from dabbling in handwritten script and linework to progressing to dotwork and watercolor tattoos, and Clyde, who has a great passion for fusing abstract and realistic styles of tattooing.
-Look forward to rock fierce and striking tattoos that will be uniquely yours!
+Established since 2005, the team is helmed by tattooist Joseph, who is an expert in realism, oriental and biomech tattoos – read as just about anything avant-garde.
+Along with Joseph and Jen, who started her tattooing journey from dabbling in handwritten script and linework to progressing to dotwork and watercolour tattoos, and Clyde, who has a great passion for fusing abstract and realistic styles of tattooing.
+Look forward to rocking fierce and striking tattoos that will be uniquely yours!

 Visual Orgasm Tattoo, 2 Haji lane, Singapore 189195, p.
 6336 5884